querystream/querystream/README.md

     }
 ```

+Note the subquery correlation done via `CriteriaBuilder.equal()`.

-To find all employees with salary greater than the average of all their manager's direct reports:
+To find all employees with salary greater than the average of their manager's direct reports:

 ```java
     public List<Employee> findEmployeesWithAboveAverageSalaries() {